-Built in 1984 by society members, the observatory is located about 25 miles south of Kansas City in Lewis-Young Park, just North of Louisburg, Kansas.
+Built in 1984 by society members, the Powell observatory is located in Lewis-Young Park, about 25 miles (40 km) south of Kansas City and just north of Louisburg.
 At this location, skies are much darker than in the city.
-The observatory has one of the largest telescopes open to the public in a five-state area – the Ruisinger Telescope, a Newtonian reflector with a 30″ diameter mirror.
+The observatory is owned and operated by the Astronomical Society of Kansas City and staffed by volunteer ASKC members.
+The observatory runs regular public programs every weekend from May to October and for special astronomical events.
+It has one of the largest telescopes open to the public in a 5-state area – the Ruisinger Telescope, a Newtonian reflector with a 30″ diameter mirror (!).
 In addition, the observatory has other telescopes available for public viewing.
-‘It’s remote enough from the Kansas City area that the view is great!’
+A fellow stargazer said: “It’s remote enough from the Kansas City area that the view is great!”

 Chelynne Campion is a Production/ Sales Assistant for EarthSky.
 Her family just purchased a telescope, and she's now learning to be a stargazer!